What is the Census?

 A complete and accurate count is critical for you and your community, because the results of the 2020 Census will affect community funding, congressional representation, and more.
 Information collected from the Census provides critical data that is used to determine how much federal funding is needed to sustain your community.
 Billions of dollars go to schools, teachers, hospitals, lawmakers, business owners, fire departments and many other organizations that provide daily services that support you and your community.
 If we are undercounted, we risk losing money.
 The data also determines the number of seats each state will have in the U.S. House of Representatives, and it’s used to draw congressional and state legislative districts.

-How YOU can participate in the Census
+How YOU can complete the 2020 Census